 - Contact Matlock Roofing to schedule a free onsite roof inspection to determine if you have damage to your roof.

 - If damage is found, we will help you file a claim with your insurance company.
 We can provide all of the appropriate phone numbers for your convenience!

 - Your insurance company will authorize any necessary temporary roofing repairs at that time to prevent further damage to the interior of your home.
 We will provide all receipts for their files after performing the work.

 - Your insurance company will then send an adjuster to perform an inspection of the damage.
 He will issue you a first payment along with paperwork outlining the repairs to be made.
 (See below for more information on this subject.)

-- Once we receive this paperwork from you, Matlock Construction will be able to begin performing the repairs.
+- Once we receive this paperwork from you, Matlock Roofing will be able to begin performing the repairs.
 We can do everything outlined in the paperwork.